Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Essentially, a Gili Trawangan honeymoon can be whatever you want it to be!

-PinkCoco Gili Trawangan is ideal for barbie vibes and the location of some of the best sunsets.
-It’s a great for couples who want something fun in the heart of the action.
+PinkCoco Gili Trawangan is ideal for Barbie vibes and the location of some of the best sunsets.
+It’s a great if you want something fun in the heart of the action.

 Ponte Villas, Utara Villas or Kaleydo Villas are worth considering for their spacious, bright accommodation.